dxatscale/sfpowerscripts/faq/artifacts.md

 This is where an artifact registry comes into play, it stores all the artifacts produced by the build stage into a repository, which allows you to consolidate all versions of your artifacts and then allowing you to decide which all packages/artifacts should be aggregated and released into production.

-The CD pipeline \(or called as 'Release' pipelines in some CI/CD systems\) can be triggered manually or automatically, with artifacts and it's version number/tag as the input.
-Typically we advise you to select all the latest versions in your artifact repository and add an option to override a certain version of the package by fetching a run time input \(Most repositories have some api's which will allow you to list all the packages in a repository and its versions\).
+The CD pipeline \(or called as 'Release' pipelines in some CI/CD systems\) can be triggered manually or automatically, with artifacts and it's version number/tag as the input, such as by using a release definition used by the [fetch](../commands/fetch.md) command.
 ## **Type of Artifact Registries supported**

 Rather than lock everyone into a particular registry provider, sfpowerscripts supports artifact registries which support the following